OWASP/crAPI/docs/challenges.md

 ## Challenge 2 - Access mechanic reports of other users

-CRAPI allows vehicle owners to contact their mechanics by submitting a "contact mechanic" form.
+crAPI allows vehicle owners to contact their mechanics by submitting a "contact mechanic" form.
 This challenge is about accessing mechanic reports that were submitted by other users.

 * Analyze the report submission process